HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 * API Documentation for portable, cloud-neutral APIs

 ## Out-of-scope
-* Production operation of other HCA DCP components in AWS (e.g. Data Store Service, data ingestion process, Secondary Analysis workflows, Tertiary Analysis portals, etc.)
+* Production operation of other HCA DCP components in AWS (e.g. the DSS, data ingestion process, Secondary Analysis workflows, Tertiary Analysis portals, etc.)
-* Any separate data ingest application developed by The European Bioinformatics Insitute (EBI) which may replace or augment the "Contribute" tab in the Data Portal
+* Any separate data ingest application developed by The European Bioinformatics Institute (EBI) which may replace or augment the "Contribute" tab in the Data Portal
 * Methods Registry providing management, searching, filtering, sorting, visualization, and methods packages in the tertiary portal (registry is developed and maintained by the Broad Institute)
-* The HCA cli implementation
+* The HCA DCP CLI infrastructure implementation (which is part of the DSS)
 * Primary interface for collecting user feedback and feature/bug requests

 ## Milestones
 * Oct 2018:  Deploy MVP feature set as part of HCA DCP Pilot phase
 * Nov 2018:  Present Pilot phase portal to community
 * EOY 2018:  Improved scaling/hardening for additional gaps identified in HCA DCP Pilot phase
+* 1H  2019:  Save search querys and query results (using DSS Collections APIs).
+Handoff of Collections to the Matrix service and to tertiary portals.
+Vanilla Forums support.
+Canny support.

 ## Roles